AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/error-when-validating-fastly-credentials.md

     To learn how to submit a support ticket, refer to [Adobe Commerce Help Center User Guide > SUPPORT TICKETS](https://support.magento.com/hc/en-us/articles/360000913794#support-tickets) in our support knowledge base.

-    >![info]
+    >[!NOTE]
     >
-    >Note: Never share any passwords or valid/active API tokens directly in the ticket as we will have to revoke the current token and generate a new one for security reasons.
+    >Never share any passwords or valid/active API tokens directly in the ticket as we will have to revoke the current token and generate a new one for security reasons.

 ## Related readings in our developer documentation: